Social Services Block Grant

 Length and Time Phasing of Assistance

-Grants are awarded quarterly on a fiscal year basis.
-Payments to a State from its allotment for any fiscal year must be expended by the State in such fiscal year or in the succeeding fiscal year.
-The Electronic Transfer System will be used based on quarterly grant awards for monthly cash draws from Federal Reserve Banks.
+Awards are made quarterly on a fiscal year basis.
+Payments to a state or territory from its allotment for any fiscal year must be expended by the state or territory in such fiscal year or in the succeeding fiscal year.
+The Division of Payment Management Services will be used based for monthly drawdowns of funds.
 Method of awarding/releasing assistance: Quarterly.

 Who do I contact about this opportunity?